 Beyond the issue of end-of-life waste, the manufacture of polyester and other synthetics is also an energy-intensive process.
 Creating those coveted stretchy yoga pants requires large quantities of crude oil and releases emissions including volatile organic compounds (VOCs), which can cause or aggravate respiratory diseases and cancers.

 The EPA labels many textile-manufacturing facilities as generators of hazardous waste.
 Moreover, the fashion industry has long been plagued by reports of unsustainable manufacturing processes and human rights violations.
 The clothing we are purchasing to participate in healthy activities may actually cause more harm than good.

 In the same way, an athlete carefully reads product labels on food, the easiest way to green your dresser drawers is to read the tags on clothing and look for recycled content and environmentally-friendly fiber inputs.

 While brands like Nike and Patagonia belong to trade groups devoted to sustainability like the Sustainable Apparel Coalition and utilize brand-specific sustainability indices, certain products are greener than others.

 When out shopping for athleisure garments, look for the following environmentally-friendly fibers and logos:

-While fashion blogs recently heralded luxury brand Chanel for “insinuating wood shavings” into their haute couture winter runway show and Jae Rhim Lee’s “mushroom death suit” has been making headlines, there are simpler, less bizarre, and more affordable ways for the everyday athlete to participate in the eco-athleisure movement.
+Fashion blogs recently heralded luxury brand Chanel for “insinuating wood shavings” into their haute couture winter runway show and Jae Rhim Lee’s “mushroom death suit” has been making headlines.
+There are simpler, less bizarre, and more affordable ways for the everyday athlete to participate in the eco-athleisure movement.

 2) Natural Resources Defense Council